 Published: May 18, 2020

 Minnesota’s stay-at-home order expired in May but other restrictions remain in place for businesses and places of public accommodation.
 Businesses must have a COVID-19 Preparedness Plan for employee and customer safety and may have to limit the volume of customers in their establishments at one time.
-Individuals are still encouraged to stay home when possible, keep a social distance with others, and wear cloth face masks when in public settings that make social distancing difficult.
+Individuals are still encouraged to stay home when possible and keep a social distance of at least 6 feet from others.
+Minnesotans are now also required to wear cloth face masks when in indoor public settings.

 - Read Emergency Executive Order 20-74: Continuing to Safely Reopen Minnesota’s Economy and Ensure Safe Non-Work Activities during the COVID-19 Peacetime Emergency (pdf)